-- The Council is committed to complying with General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
-It is recognised that the correct and lawful treatment of personal data maintains public confidence and trust. - Compliance with the Council's Data Protection Policy is mandatory.
+The Council is committed to complying with General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
+It is recognised that the correct and lawful treatment of personal data maintains public confidence and trust.

+- Compliance with the Council's Data Protection Policy is mandatory.
 The policy facilitates a unified GDPR compliant framework for all Members and officers when managing and processing customer data. - In line with GDPR requirement the Council has appointed a Data Protection Officer (DPO to oversee compliance with GDPR and provide advice in relation to the law.
-The Council's DPO, works closely with the Chief Operating Officer, who is the Council's Senior Information Risk Owner (SIRO). - Monitoring also includes an annual reports of the Data Protection Officer to Audit and Member Standards Committee, internal/external audits and Information Commissioner reviews as appropriate. - We are registered as a Controller under the General Data Protection Regulation (GDPR) which governs how we manage and process the information we collect and retain.
+The Council's DPO, works closely with the Chief Operating Officer, who is the Council's Senior Information Risk Owner (SIRO). - Monitoring also includes an annual reports of the Data Protection Officer to Audit and Member Standards Committee, internal/external audits and Information Commissioner reviews as appropriate. - An action plan has been adopted to ensure recommendations in the 2021/22 internal audit of GDPR are delivered and reported as appropriate. - We are registered as a Controller under the General Data Protection Regulation (GDPR) which governs how we manage and process the information we collect and retain.
 We have a nominated Data Protection Officer and procedures in place that explain how we use and share information, as well as arrangements for members of the public to access information.